Master of Arts Bridge to Teaching (MBT) program

-Our MBT prepares you to pursue initial Indiana teaching licensure for elementary school teaching or secondary licensure in one or more subject areas for middle and high school students.
-A concentration in English as a second language is also available.
-Upon completion you will graduate with a Master of Arts in Teaching (MAT) degree.
+This MBT program prepares students to pursue initial Indiana teaching licensure for elementary school teaching or secondary licensure in one or more subject areas.
+A concentration in English as a second language (ESL) is also available.
+Upon completion, you will graduate with a Master of Arts in Teaching (MAT) degree.
+Students in the MBT program can choose from two tracks: a full-time one-year program or a part-time two-year program.

 One-year program for full-time students

-Classes for this one-year program begin each summer and culminate with graduation in May.
+Classes for the full-time program begin each summer and culminate with graduation in May.

-- You will get hands-on, practical experience working and teaching in local schools during both the fall and spring semesters.
+- Students receive hands-on, practical experience working and teaching in local schools during both the fall and spring semesters.

-- Your classes and internship are Monday through Friday from 8 a.m. to 5 p.m.
+- Classes and internships are Monday through Friday from 8 a.m. to 5 p.m.

 Two-year program for part-time students

 - For the first 18 months, you can continue working full-time.
-Classes are typically held from 6 to 9 p.m. through the week with Saturday classes from 8 a.m. to 5 p.m.
+Classes are typically held in the evening from 6 to 9 p.m. throughout the week with Saturday classes from 8 a.m. to 5 p.m.

-- During your final semester, you must be a full-time student to complete your teaching internship, which will be held Monday through Friday from 7 a.m. to 4 p.m. (hours may vary depending on the school in which you are placed).
+- During the final semester, students must enroll full-time to complete the teaching internship, which will be held Monday through Friday from 7 a.m. to 4 p.m. (hours may vary based on the school in which you are placed).

-- You will graduate after completing six semesters of coursework and student teaching.
+- Students graduate after completing six semesters of coursework and student teaching.

 Check out these answers to answers to frequently asked questions about Marian's MBT program.

-You'll complete a number of required and elective courses, including subjects like:
+As part of the Master of Arts Bridge to Teaching program, you'll complete a number of required education and elective courses, including subjects like:

 - Second language learning